 The Chief Executive Officer (CEO) oversees the operations of Making Waves Academy; he or she will play a key role as the conduit to the Board of Directors on behalf of MWA’s Directors.
 The CEO and the Board of Directors will supervise the Directors in carrying out established school policies.

-Divison Directors
+Division Directors

-The Division Directors (for both the Middle and Upper School divisions) empower the school community, faculty, staff, students, and parents.
+The Division Directors (for the Middle and Upper School divisions) empower the school community, faculty, staff, students, and parents.
 The Division Directors support and affirm the best efforts of each community member.

 The following provide further job descriptions of the CEO and Director positions: